cakephp/docs/en/migrations.rst

     $ bin/cake bake migration CreateProducts name:string description:text created modified

-When using ``bake`` to create tables, add columns and so on, to your database, you will usually provide two things :
+When using ``bake`` to create tables, add columns and so on, to your database, you will usually provide two things:

 * the name of the migration you will generate (``CreateProducts`` in our example)
 * the columns of the table that will be added or removed in the migration (``name:string description:text created modified`` in our example)

+Due to the conventions, not all schema changes can be performed via these shell commands.

 Additionally you can create an empty migrations file if you want full control over what needs to be executed, by ommiting to specify a columns definition::